Naik-G/python-quote-generator/README.md

   </a>
 </p>

->  A python  cli tool to genertae beautiful  quotes text as well with audio of quote.
+>  A python  cli tool to generate beautiful quotes text as well with audio of quote.

 ![logo](logo.jpeg)
 ## Install